 It’s easy to emphasize important points in the written word.
 For example, if I want you to pay particular attention to something I’m writing I can underline it.
 I can also bold it, I can italicize it, and I CAN ALL CAP IT.
 If I want to be audacious, I CAN MAKE MY POINT USING ALL FOUR OPTIONS.

 Making points in the spoken word is a bit more challenging.
 How can you really emphasize a piece of information so your audience will pay attention?
-By using the following 7 tips.

 Let’s start with the obvious tip, which is to be blatant and literally tell your audience that you want them to hear what you’re saying.
 Using phrases such as “this is important,” “listen closely,” or “…and this is a critical point,” will give your listeners a heads up that they should really focus.